 Taupo, New Zealand

-Buzz: You’re not the only one who has always wanted to visit New Zealand.
-More than half of the competitors in this race come from international destinations, but the happy-go-lucky Kiwi spirit of the volunteers and spectators is infectious and will make you feel like you belong.
-The venue was among the races that earned Ironman’s 2017 Athletes’ Choice Awards for best host city experience, best race venue, best overall run, and a race that attendees are most likely to return to.
+Buzz: Start planning now for that big vacation you’re been saving up for.
+You’re not the only one who has always wanted to visit New Zealand.
+More than half of the competitors in this race typically come from international destinations, but the happy-go-lucky Kiwi spirit of the volunteers and spectators is infectious and will make you feel like you belong.
+The venue was among the races that has earned Ironman’s Athletes’ Choice Awards for best host city experience, best race venue, best overall run, and a race that attendees are most likely to return to.

 Why It’s Awesome: It’s New Zealand, the land of enchantment, and the course is amazing.
 Lake Taupo is one of the world’s largest freshwater lakes, and the one-lap swim through its crystal-clear waters makes it one of the best on the Ironman circuit.
 Both the two- loop bike course and three- loop run course are hilly (with massive spectator support), which means qualifying is more about strength than speed.

-Insider Tip: Try to arrive two or three days before the race, and make sure to rest and rehydrate
+Insider Tip: Try to arrive at least three days before the race, and make sure to rest and rehydrate

 to help acclimate to the local environment and time zone.
 Focus on short, easy shakeout workouts (try a 10-minute swim, a 30-minute spin, and/or a 10-minute run) to keep your body loose and familiarize yourself with the course.
 Although you might be tempted to stay out longer due to the incredible views, spare your legs for race day.